TREK DIFFICULTY

 There is an interesting story about the Chandrakhani Pass.
 In ancient times, the presiding God of Malana, God Jamlu was carrying all the gods in a pot on this route.
 He opened the basket full of Gods on top of the Chandrakhani pass.
 A strong wind blew the gods away and they settled in various spots in the valley.
 Which is why even now the Kullu valley is called the valley of gods.

 The trek is also known for the beauty of its forests on either side.
 It lifts trekkers spirit with joy.
 The forests are cool, dark and throws in a lot of variety.
-At times you are under deodar trees, at others you have maples over you, then oaks.
+You start the trek staring at the tall pines.
+Before you know it, you are transitioning into maple and oak forests.
+Finally walking through a rhododendron forest.
 The forests have almost been crafted for whistling through them.
+Their sheer variety peels in front of you layer by layer.
 The smell of the woods is always with you.

 Day 1